haodong0518/haodong0518.github.io/_posts/2024-01-15-Robotics-Arm-Simulation.md

 - Milestone 2: Reference trajectory generation.
 - Milestone 3: Feedforward control.

-By following these steps, I will create a robust software solution to control the youBot, achieving precise and accurate mobile manipulation in a simulated environment.
+By following these steps, I created a robust software solution to control the youBot, achieving precise and accurate mobile manipulation in a simulated environment.